Selecting sustainable fibers

 To address these challenges, we’re taking steps to source more sustainable synthetic fibers, including recycled polyester and recycled nylon.
 We have been increasing our use of recycled polyester and nylon where possible, while also working to understand how to reduce manufacturing challenges and develop high-performance products with these materials.
 We are also an active member of the Textile Exchange Recycled Polyester and Biosynthetics Working Groups, investigating industry innovations toward more sustainable fibers.
-In addition, we have embarked on a collaboration with the Hong Kong Research Institute of Textiles and Apparel (HKRITA) that aims to innovate a process to separate spandex from other fibers in used garments to increase its recycling opportunities
+In addition, we are collaborating with the Hong Kong Research Institute of Textiles and Apparel (HKRITA) to innovate a process to separate spandex from other fibers in used garments to increase its recycling opportunities

 Manufactured Cellulosic Fibers

-We are committed to help protect critical forests and tackle climate change, as forest ecosystems are vital natural resources that promote biodiversity, protect watersheds and help mitigate the release of carbon dioxide into the atmosphere.
-Our Wood-Derived Fabric Policy — which we developed in partnership with Canopy’s sustainable fashion and forestry initiative, CanopyStyle — aims to ensure that our suppliers do not use ancient, endangered, high-conservation or high-carbon value forest areas to make cellulose-based textiles, including rayon, modal, viscose and lyocell.
+We are committed to helping protect critical forests and tackle climate change, as forest ecosystems are vital natural resources that promote biodiversity, protect watersheds and help mitigate the release of carbon dioxide into the atmosphere.
+Our Wood-Derived Fabric Policy—which we developed in partnership with Canopy’s sustainable fashion and forestry initiative, CanopyStyle—aims to ensure that our suppliers do not use ancient, endangered, high-conservation or high-carbon value forest areas to make cellulose-based textiles, including rayon, modal, viscose and lyocell.

-We are working closely with our top suppliers to support our companywide policy to eliminate our use of wood-derived fibers from ancient and endangered forests .
+We are working closely with our top suppliers to support our company-wide policy to eliminate our use of wood-derived fibers from ancient and endangered forests .
 While we had aimed to achieve this by 2020, we are still working with some suppliers to verify compliance.

 To achieve our commitment, we are partnering with mills on the following: identifying our raw-material suppliers in order to eliminate sourcing of wood-derived fibers from ancient and endangered forests, leveraging CanopyStyle’s audit and remediation plan and encouraging the development of innovative, more sustainable fabrics.
 In partnership with our major suppliers, we are also exploring ways to integrate recycled cellulosics into our products.

-In 2019, we gathered data on our supply chain representing more than 80% of our cellulosic-fiber volume through a detailed survey and follow-up conversations with suppliers.
-Through this data, we show that 86% of our cellulosic volume is compliant with our commitment.
+In 2020, we gathered data on our supply chain representing more than 98 percent of our cellulosic-fiber volume through a detailed survey and follow-up conversations with suppliers.
+Through this data, we show that 100 percent of tested cellulosic volume is compliant with our commitment.
 We still have work to do to engage additional suppliers to take the Canopy audit, and encourage some engaged suppliers commit to a remediation plan.

 Reducing impacts at every stage.